openmeteo/enhydris/doc/dev/database.rst

    .. attribute:: descr

-   A :ref:`multilingual <multilingual>` character field with a descriptive name.
+   A character field with a descriptive name.

 Most lookup tables are described in a relevant section of this document, where their description fits better; for example,